forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/faq.md

 * With every conditional or method invocation in your code, the number of paths Graph Engine creates increases exponentially.
 * Your OS type, Java setup, and other processes running on your machine can influence the heap space assigned by Java Virtual Machine (JVM).

 If Graph Engine’s execution is interrupted, it returns results from the portion of source code that it analyzed.
-We recommend that you add the `--outfile` parameter to your results in your own separate file.
+We recommend that you add the `--outfile` parameter to capture your results in your own separate file.

 #### How Does Graph Engine Determine That a Path Is Too Complex?
 When Graph Engine traverses a path, it creates instances of `ApexPathExpander`.
 The more complex the path, the more instances of `ApexPathExpander` it creates.

-Based on the parameters that you provide in your execution, Graph Engine determines a path expansion limit to limit the number of `ApexPathExpander` instances are created.
+Based on the parameters that you provide in your execution, Graph Engine determines a path expansion limit to limit the number of `ApexPathExpander` instances that are created.
 When this limit is reached while analyzing a path, Graph Engine preemptively aborts the analysis on that path with a `LimitReached` violation.
 Graph Engine moves on to analyze the next path.

 #### How Can You Control This Limit?
 Modify the path expansion limit using either of these methods.